WDOTS/gh-pages-example/README.md

 ```
 $ git checkout -b gh_pages
-$ git push
+$ git push -u origin gh_pages
 ```

 Now browse to http://*yourusername*.github.io/*yourrepository*.
 After a few seconds, you should see the website we've been working on.
-We can call this our *production environment*.

 However, there is a problem.
 Since the `build` directory is in our `.gitingore`, it hasn't been added to the repo and we're getting `404` errors for `build/hello.js` and `build/main.css`.
 Let's fix this temporarily.